Santa Maria, Laguna: Japanese occupation

-Post-War to the Present

-Rehabilitation began little by little after the liberation.
-Aids and war damages arrived painting a new the town.
-Schools were open, bridges were rebuilt, roads were constructed and the economy of the people was gradually elevated.
-Adoption of the policies of a newly independent nation was at last accepted by the people.

-At present, the Municipality of Santa Maria, situated in the Province of Laguna, having 25 barangays and possessing a population of more than 30,000, faces numerous challenges for the future.
-Being agricultural town and having a big land area, the place promises to be one of the quality producing citrus in Southern Tagalog.
-It has also been named as the "Rice Granary of Laguna".
-Endowed with agricultural lands, the place calls for knowledgeable agriculturist, soil technologist and the like to help develop and improve more of its undeveloped areas.
-At present, there is also a need for more doctors, lawyers and other kinds of professionals who are really native of the town to really look for the welfare of the people.
-There is a lack of these careers at present that the town folks still go to other places whenever the need arises.
-This is one of the great challenges that the people looks forward too.

 Geography

 Santa Maria is the northernmost town in Laguna.

-Bounded by the provinces of Rizal and Quezon from the western portion up to the northern tip down north eastern part, the town has a mountainous terrain.
+Bounded by the provinces of Rizal and Quezon from the western portion up to the northern tip down northeastern part, the town has a mountainous terrain.
 With the MARILAQUE Sub-Regional Plan (Manila-Rizal-Laguna-Quezon), the municipality functions as link between the highly industrialized capital and the marine life-rich Quezon province.
-A 43 kilometer road network, the Marcos Highway, physically connects to the eyed site for the International Port.
+The Marikina–Infanta Highway physically connects to the eyed site for the International Port.
 Silangan Railway Express 2000 (MARILAQUE Railway) is another infrastructure project proposed for implementation under the PPP Scheme.

 Barangays

-Santa María is politically subdivided into 25 barangays: Among these barangays, 6 are classified as highland/upland barangays, 12 are inland barangays, while the remaining 7 are situated in the lowland (Valley area).
+Santa Maria is politically subdivided into 25 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

+Currently, there are 6 barangays classified as highland/upland barangays, while 12 are inland barangays, and the remaining 7 are situated in the lowland (Valley area).

 Climate

 Demographics

 In the 2020 census, the population of Santa Maria, Laguna, was 34,511 people, with a density of sigfig 34,511/108.40.